Additional balancing lake

-More water storage in De Onlanden
+More balancing lake De Onlanden

-Capturing more water within the existing quays
+Capturing more water within the existing embankments

 De Onlanden can currently collect 7.5 million cubic meters of water.
 This will be expanded to 12.7 million cubic meters.
 This will be done within the existing quays.
 During heavy rainfall, the water level can be temporarily raised.
 This allows more water to be collected in De Onlanden.